Dagwbl/dagwbl.github.io/content/posts/diary/April-2024.md

 math: false
 ---

+## Apr 13

+Today was another day where time slipped through my fingers and I woke up and studied for a while.
+Then the tablet I bought arrived and played with it for two hours, casing my eyes to hurt.

+Tossed around for another hour after my lunch break, then studied for a just while more, and suddenly I wanted to eat grilled fish, so I invited my friend to go out for grilled fish.

 ## Apr 12

 I backed Guiyang from Chengdu at noon, cost 18RMB to bought a box of soda cracker.
 The saleperson said that they can send me a box of cracker freely if I deposit 72 RMB in their shop.
 After much hesitation, I still top up.
 I just hope the sotre doesn't close down.